peterzsilak/hackintosh-asus-tuf-b560m-plus-wifi/readme.md

 ## Known issues

-  * The wifi loads and connects to the internet half a minute later
+  * The wifi loads and connects to the internet half a minute later: [bug](https://github.com/OpenIntelWireless/itlwm/issues/823)

   * The system restarts randomly